 - 18 Grand Slam victories

 At the Vancouver Olympics in 2010, Kevin Martin led team Canada to an undefeated record to capture the gold medal.
-Martin's squad was the first to accomplish that feat in 86 years.
-Martin also won four championships at the Brier, Canada's annual men's curling championship, including back-to-back victories in 2008 and 2009.
-Known as "The Old Bear" or "K-Mart," he is widely regarded as Canada's greatest male curler.
+Martin’s squad was the first to accomplish that feat in 86 years.
+Martin also won four championships at the Brier, Canada’s annual men’s curling championship, including back-to-back victories in 2008 and 2009.
+His Olympic resume is equally impressive, with a gold and silver medal to his name, as well as the distinction of holding the record for the most Olympic wins by a skip.
+Known as “The Old Bear” or “K-Mart,” he is widely regarded as Canada’s greatest male curler.

 2. Ernie Richardson

 - In 1959, he was the skip of the youngest team ever to win the Canadian Brier